 Developing a love of books, by listening to and sharing stories, is really important.
 Literacy is at the heart of our curriculum throughout school and we want to foster that enjoyment of books right from the beginning.
 We want children to be full of stories that they want to share through role play, small world play, drawing and talking to us.
-We encourage you to share stories with your child.
+We encourage you to share stories with your child and the Nursery blog has links to our Nursery staff sharing stories too.